 Sea Kale – Crambe maritima

-- Season – Shoots & young leaves March – May (though it is always possible to find late shoots in the shade of the large later leaves), Flowers May – June, Seed pods June – July (seed pods are generally only worth eating for a very short period of succulence (c.
-2 weeks), after which they become too hard to eat)
+- Season – Shoots & young leaves March – May (though it is possible to find late “self forced” shoots in the shade of the large later leaves), Florets (unopened flower heads – like broccoli) May – June, Seed pods June – July (seed pods are generally only worth eating for a very short period of succulence (c.
+2 weeks), after which they become too hard to eat).
+Roots are available all year, but hard to spot when they don’t have any leaves etc.

-- Habitat – Shingle and coarsely sandy beaches, occasionally rocky shores, above the high tide line, very rarely spreading inland.
+- Habitat – Shingle and coarsely sandy beaches, occasionally rocky shores, on stable substrates above the high tide line which have been stable over 5–20 years.
+It very rarely spreads inland, though its likely that some have escaped from gardens back into the wild in some locations.

 Apparently sea kale was once a common sight above the high tide mark on many of Britain’s shingle beaches, but is now restricted to sporadic colonies and clusters.
-This is due to a Victorian penchant for digging them up and transplanting them to ornamental gardens.
+This is mostly due to a Victorian penchant for digging them up and transplanting them to ornamental gardens.
 As always, habitat loss is also an issue: the construction of sea defences has been the death-knell of many a colony.
 More often than not nowadays, the tramping of young shoots by careless walkers is their biggest threat.
-Considerate foraging of a few parts of each plant is unlikely to have much impact on the deep-rooted perennials.
+Considerate foraging of a few parts of each plant is unlikely to have much impact on these deep-rooted perennials, and I feel that foragers can have a role to play in safeguarding and reintroducing these beautiful plants.

 I am fortunate to live quite near a few large and well established colonies which keep me in delicious greens for most of spring and early summer.
 I know several sites with only one or two plants.
 Whether these are the beginnings of new colonies or the last vestiges of receding ones, I leave them to their rather wonderful business.